 Cargill in Zambia

-Cargill has been present in Zambia since 2006 and is based in Lusaka and Chipata.
-The company is active in grain and oilseeds and cotton sourcing and trading, providing market access to commercial farmers as well as small-scale farmers for their crops.
-In 2015 Cargill launched a mini maize mill in Chipata, providing rural and urban farmers with a reliable, consistent market for their maize as well as producing competitively priced mealie-meal for the consumer.
+Cargill has been present in Zambia since 2006 and is based in Lusaka, the capital and largest city of Zambia.
+The company is active in grain and oilseeds, trading, and providing market access to commercial farmers as well as small-scale farmers for their crops.

 In 2015 Cargill acquired an integrated soybean oil crush, refinery and bottling business in Lusaka, further enabling the company to provide both small scale and commercial farmers with market access for their products, as well as providing soybean meal to the animal nutrition industry.